nicmr/billing/README.md

 Docker is recommended for ease of use.

 ### 1. Docker
-Create a credentials file with an AWS access tokens at `altemista-billing/aws/credentials` with the following contents:
+Create a credentials file with an AWS access token with the following contents:
 ```
 [default]
 aws_access_key_id=your_key_id_here